Autism in Jaws

 Think it’ll work?

 Jaws marked Spielberg’s second collaboration with composer John Williams.
-The theme that Williams conducted for the film is known for simplistic two-note score that has become synonymous with sharks, particularly the great white shark.
-The score also became a symbol of danger, representing approaching threats (of all kinds).
+The theme that Williams conducted for the film is known for simplistic and ominous two-note score that has become synonymous with sharks, particularly the great white shark.
+The score also became a symbol for danger, representing approaching threats (of all kinds).
 Initially, Williams thought the film should have a pirate-like theme and composed the score accordingly.
 When Spielberg heard it, he found it amusing, thinking it was a prelude to the actual theme.
 However, Williams clarified that it was indeed the intended music for the movie.
 After Spielberg heard it multiple times, he realized the simplicity of the score worked well and trusted Williams’ judgment (realizing to this day that without that score, the movie would only have been as half as successful as it is today).
 The score played a crucial role in building tension, even when the shark was not on screen.
 Thanks to Williams’ music, he received his first Academy Award for a Spielberg-directed film, and it significantly contributed to the movie’s success.

 How it reminds me of me